godotengine/godot-docs/getting_started/introduction/external_resources.rst

 External Resources
 =====================

-This article is here to help you find additional resources about Godot such as step-by-step tutorials and how-to step-by-step tutorials.
+This article is here to help you find additional resources about Godot such as step-by-step tutorials and how-to guides.
 These resources are not part of the Godot documentation, and are meant to supplement learning Godot.

 Resources that are free of charge
 --------------